canonical-web-and-design/tutorials.ubuntu.com/tutorials/iot/graphical-snaps/graphical-snaps-xwayland.md

 ---

-# Graphical Snaps for UbuntuCore: Using Xwayland
+# Graphical Snaps for Ubuntu Core: Using Xwayland

 ## Overview
 duration: 1:00

 negative
-: Do not attempt this tutorial unless you are already familiar with the material in [Graphical Snaps for UbuntuCore](tutorial/graphical-snaps).
+: Do not attempt this tutorial unless you are already familiar with the material in [Graphical Snaps for Ubuntu Core](tutorial/graphical-snaps).
 This tutorial covers *only* the extra material needed when using toolkits that do not support Wayland directly.

-[Graphical Snaps for UbuntuCore](tutorial/graphical-snaps) is a guide on how to create graphical snaps for Ubuntu Core with a single GUI application running fullscreen on the display.
+[Graphical Snaps for Ubuntu Core](tutorial/graphical-snaps) is a guide on how to create graphical snaps for Ubuntu Core with a single GUI application running fullscreen on the display.
 This addresses situations like:
 * Digital signage
 * Web kiosk
 * Industrial machine User Interface

 positive
-: The combination of Snap, the "mir-kiosk" Wayland server and UbuntuCore ensures reliability and security of any graphical embedded device application.
+: The combination of Snap, the "mir-kiosk" Wayland server and Ubuntu Core ensures reliability and security of any graphical embedded device application.

 ### What you'll learn